Cryptotaenia japonica

-Culinary uses
+Description

+Growing 30-100 cm tall, its petiolate leaves are triangular or ovate and serrated, vaguely resembling parsley.
+It has short, lateral roots.
+It flowers in April or May and fruits from June to October.
+The flowers are white compound umbels and the fruits are schizocarps.
+Preferring moist, shady areas, it can be found on roadsides and in ditches, as well as damp areas of forests where it can be weedy.

+Names

+The most common English names for Cryptotaenia japonica are mitsuba (from the Japanese), Japanese wild parsley and Japanese honewort.
+Other common names include white chervil, Japanese parsley, stone parsley, Japanese cryptotaenia and East Asian wild parsley.

+In Mandarin Chinese, the plant is usually called yāér qín (鴨兒芹, "duckling celery") in China, but more commonly shān qíncài (山芹菜, "mountain celery") in Taiwan.
+Other common Chinese names are yě shǔkuí (野蜀葵) and sānyè qín (三葉芹).
+In Japanese, the plant is called mitsuba (三つ葉, "trefoil" or "three-leaved") or mitsubazeri (野蜀葵).
+In Korean, the plant is called padeudeuk namul (파드득나물) or bandi namul (반디나물), with both names referring to its culinary function as a namul herb.

+Uses

-Cryptotaenia japonica is raised as a seasoning (similar to angelica).
+Cryptotaenia japonica has both culinary and traditional medical uses.
+It is raised as a seasoning (similar to angelica).
 Like parsley, the flavor is clean and refreshing with a slightly bitter taste which some describe as celery-like.
 The sprouts are used in salads and soup.

 In Japan, it is commonly used as a garnish in soups or atop entrees or as a sushi ingredient.
 The white stems are blanched while they're tender, and have a taste similar to coriander.
 Two main regional varieties exist, the green Kansai type, and the white Kantō type.

-Nutritional benefits

 Mitsuba's dark green leaves, stems, and pods have an extensive nutritional profile, including high levels of calcium and vitamin C.